 We maintain a defined contribution retirement plan for our employees.
 Our 401(k) plan is intended to qualify as a tax-qualified plan under Section 401 of the Code so that contributions to our 401(k) plan and income earned on such contributions are not taxable to participants until withdrawn or distributed from the 401(k) plan (except in the case of contributions under the 401(k) plan designated as Roth contributions, which are not taxable when distributed).
-Our 401(k) plan provides that each participant may contribute up to 100% of his or her pre-tax compensation, up to a statutory limit of \$18,000 for 2016 and 2017 and \$18,500 for 2018.
-Participants who are at least 50 years old can also make "catch-up" contributions, which in 2016, 2017 and 2018 may be up to an additional \$6,000 above the statutory limit.
+Our 401(k) plan provides that each participant may contribute up to 100% of his or her pre-tax compensation, up to a statutory limit of \$18,500 for 2018 and \$19,000 for 2018.
+Participants who are at least 50 years old can also make "catch-up" contributions, which in 2018 and 2019 may be up to an additional \$6,000 above the statutory limit.
 Under our 401(k) plan, each employee is fully vested in his or her deferred salary contributions.
 Employee contributions are held and invested by the plan's trustee.
 Our 401(k) plan also permits us to make discretionary and matching contributions, subject to established limits.
-Beginning June 2015, we began making matching contributions equal to 50% of an employee's contribution up to a maximum of \$3,000 each year.
+We make matching contributions equal to 50% of an employee's contribution up to a maximum of \$3,000 each year.